monday15/lounge-gtk-theme/README.md

+## NEWS
+Since 1.8 you can select font used by gnome-shell theme, check note in Installation section

 ## IMPORTANT NOTE
 For best experience, use Lounge theme with [Lounge-aux](https://github.com/monday15/lounge-aux) icons - it is a set of symbolic icons (window controls and arrows), other icons will be taken from default icon theme or one that you are using.
 Installation is simple, proceed to [Lounge-aux repository](https://github.com/monday15/lounge-aux).